Skip to main content

 • A Witnesses<T> type, which describes the format external witnesses must satisfy to instantiate the contract

-• A ImpureCircuits<T> type, which describes the set of exported impure circuits
+• A ImpureCircuits<T> type, which describes the set of impure circuits exported from the contract's top level

-• A PureCircuits type, which describes the set of exported pure circuits
+• A PureCircuits type, which describes the set of pure circuits exported from the contract's top level

 • A Circuits<T> type, which describes the set of all exported circuits